amarabadou/students---teachers-management-project/README.md

 # Student & Teacher Management System

-A Python-based management system for handling students, teachers, and schedules using a local MySQL database.
+A desktop application built with Python for managing students, teachers, lessons, and schedules using role-based authentication and a MySQL database.

 ## Features
-- Admin, Student, and Teacher login system
+- Role-based login system (Admin / Teacher / Student)
-- Students and teachers management
-- admin can add update delete students / admin can add update delete teachers
+- Admin can add, update, and delete students and teachers
-- Teachers can add lessons in PDF format
+- Teachers can upload lessons in PDF format
-- Students can view the lessons and view the schedule
+- Students can view lessons and schedules
 - Schedule management
-- PDF generation for reports
+- PDF report generation

 ## Technologies
 - Python
+- Tkinter
 - MySQL
-- phpMyAdmin
+- mysql-connector-python

 ## Authentication Design
-- This project focuses on role-based authentication (Admin / Teacher / Student).
+This project focuses on role-based authentication (Admin / Teacher / Student).

-- User account creation (Sign-up) is intentionally excluded from the UI.
+User account creation (Sign-up) is intentionally excluded from the UI.
-- Users are pre-created in the database by the administrator.
+Users are pre-created in the database by the administrator.

 This design choice was made to:
 - Simplify the system for educational purposes